 We will also be able to offer after school care, however, in order to keep within the Government guidelines and ensure the health and safety of pupils and staff, this will run differently than normal.
 We will be offering care from the end of the school day until 5.00pm for a reduced cost of £5.00 and this will take place in the school hall instead of the nursery building in order to maintain social distancing and keep class ‘bubbles’ separate.
 We will be able to access the outdoor areas for different activities, however, we will not be able to provide any food so children would need to bring their own snack.

-Further details about wraparound care and a booking form have been emailed and can also be found below and we would like all completed booking forms to be received by Tuesday 1st September.
+Further details about wraparound care and a booking form have been emailed to all parents and can also be found below.
 Please note that children can no longer come to breakfast club on an ‘adhoc’ basis so all sessions now need to be booked in advance.

 Thank you for your support